-Last time we spoke about how a Motion to Reopen an immigration case, can provide a person with a second chance at obtaining legal status in the U.S. Now, we will talk about how a Motion to Vacate a criminal conviction can do the same.
+While a Motion to Reopen an immigration case, may provide a person with a second chance at obtaining legal status in the U.S., so too can a Motion to Vacate a criminal conviction.

 Criminal cases have a serious impact for all immigrants.
 A criminal conviction can result in the denial of citizenship, denial of a green card or even deportation.
 Sometimes, a person does not even know that they will have trouble with immigration until it is too late.
 That is why it is so important to get assistance from a lawyer who has experience with both, immigration and criminal law.

 Bases for vacating a criminal conviction in MA

 The law in Massachusetts allows a court to vacate/cancel a conviction entered after April of 1997.
 While there are numerous bases for vacating a conviction, there are special procedures related directly to immigration in Massachusetts.
 The law of Massachusetts recognizes the close connection between criminal charges and one’s immigration status, and therefore, there are several protections specifically for immigrants:

 - First, there is a law that requires the Judge to inform a defendant that a plea or admission to guilt in a criminal case may result in deportation/removal, exclusion, or denial of citizenship.
 If there is evidence that the Judge failed to provide these immigration warnings then the conviction can be vacated.

 - Second, the criminal defense attorney must provide the defendant with the proper and explicit information about how the conviction will impact his/her immigration status.
 If the attorney did not do so, then the conviction can be vacated.